ryklith/ue-phd-thesis/README.md

 Feedback
 ================
 I hope this gets you started more quickly than me.
-My actual thesis is available [here](http://www.holtka.mp).
+My final compiled thesis is available as a sample output [here](http://www.holtka.mp).
 Contact me at h.holtkamp@gmail.com

 I was made aware of an alternative Edinburgh University PhD template.
 Check it out at: https://www.wiki.ed.ac.uk/display/iesscicomp/Engineering+Latex+Thesis+Template